 5. With proper connectivity, you’ll always have access.

-The benefits of remote access simply require… access.
+To get remote access benefits, it simply requires… access.
 As long as you have direct access to the network via VPN connectivity or point to point, you’ll be able to manage and monitor all the critical devices within your network.
 Regardless of where you or they are located.

 By allowing remote monitoring capabilities for you and your other IT network staff, you give yourself the kind of flexibility that the modern work world requires.
 You also gain peace of mind that no matter where you are, you can see the whole network at a glance, whether it spans a city, country, or the world.